warp-contracts/warp/README.md

   .build();
 ```

-No default paramters are provided, these are the parameters that you can adjust to your needs:
+No default parameters are provided, these are the parameters that you can adjust to your needs:

 1. `arweave` - initializes Arweave
-2. `cacheOptions` - optional cache options parameter, by default `inMemory` cache is set to `true`
+2. `cacheOptions` - optional cache options parameter
 3. `environment` - environment in which Warp will be initialized

 `custom` method returns preconfigured instance of `Warp` - `WarpBuilder` which can be customized, the configuration is finished with `build` method.